UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

 Because you cloned from GitHub, the repository already contains the hidden `.git/` directory.
 Confirm that Git is active by running `git status` inside the project root; you should see a clean working tree with the files that GitHub created online.
 If you skipped the cloning step and created the folder locally, run `git init` now to start tracking changes before proceeding.

 ## 3. Create an initial README
 `README.md` is the landing page for anyone visiting your repository.
-It should answer three questions:
+Markdown is the lightweight markup language that powers GitHub READMEs and lets you add headings, lists, links, and inline code.
+If you have not used Markdown before, skim the [Markdown Guide cheat sheet](https://www.markdownguide.org/cheat-sheet/) or prompt your preferred LLM for a short tutorial so you know which formatting options are available.
+Your README should answer three questions:
 - What does this project do?
 - What are the requirements or installation steps?
 - How can someone use it?